observablehq/framework/docs/javascript/files.md

 None of the files in `frames` above are loaded until a [content method](#supported-formats) is invoked, for example by saying `frames[0].image()`.

-### Edge cases

-Missing files don’t exhibit a lastModified property.
-To determine the file’s MIME type, its extension is checked against the [mime](https://www.npmjs.com/package/mime) database; it defaults to `application/octet-stream`.
+For missing files, `file.lastModified` is undefined.
+The `file.mimeType` is determined by checking the file extension against the [`mime-db` media type database](https://github.com/jshttp/mime-db); it defaults to `application/octet-stream`.

 ## Supported formats